karimBg/proBot/data/nlu.md

 - yes and i dont care
 - right on
 - i love that
+- i'd like to
+- well okay
+- alright
+- okay

 ## intent:apply_job
 - I want to apply